 In over ten years of homeschooling, I have yet to hit a season in which I don’t have a baby, a toddler, a baby and two toddlers, along with older children, or some non-matching age-range combination.

-Recently I shared about Homeschooling with a Newborn and how we make that work in our growing family.
-Of course the perfectly legitimate question that follows usually is, “Yes, but what about homeschooling with a toddler?!”
+Recently I shared about Homeschooling with a Newborn and how we make that work for our growing family.
+Of course, the perfectly legitimate question that follows usually is, “Yes, but what about homeschooling with a toddler?!”

 I think, as moms, we get bogged down with the fact that toddler-hood is messy, and it is.
 My husband and I always laugh at the joke that having a toddler is like having a blender with no lid.
 Our lives are already messy, so when one of our children hits the toddler stage it can honestly be the thought of, “Oh no, not more of this!”